Eyebrow Transplant Surgery

-When eyebrow transplantation is done for aesthetic purposes, patients are usually looking for fuller brows (greater eyebrow density), which requires supplementing existing eyebrow hair with transplanted hairs, or longer eyebrow hair, which means transplanting hairs with the capacity to grow longer.
+When eyebrow transplantation is done for aesthetic purposes, patients are usually looking for fuller brows (greater eyebrow density).
+This requires supplementing existing eyebrow hair with transplanted hairs, or longer eyebrow hair, which means transplanting hairs with the capacity to grow longer.

 We will discuss in detail each patient’s aesthetic preferences during our consultation process.

 Eyebrow transplantation is a specialised procedure performed by a select few surgeons in the country.

 Dr Shahmalak is very experienced with the technique and even made history, by performing the UK’s first ever double eyelash and eyebrow transplant.

 As is the case for eyelashes, the donor hair for eyebrow transplants must be finer than that used for normal hair transplants, and is often taken from areas behind the ears or the nape of the neck.

 Eyebrow transplants are performed under local anaesthetic, meaning patients are awake for the whole procedure.

 The donor site is prepared first (this can be the back of the head or behind the ears, for example) and then hairs are removed from this area, one follicle at a time, and transplanted into the eyebrow region.